gbdev/rgbds-www/docs/index.md

 Cons:

-- Tested, but unstable, so expect things to break often
+- Tested, but less stable, so expect things to break occasionally
 - Must be compiled manually, unless you [use our CI](/install/master#using-our-ci)
 - Updated often